-Whether you're a first time explorer or seasoned adventurer, the dedicated, passionate and knowledgeable team members on board MS Fram are a welcome addition to our voyages.
+Whether you're a first time explorer or a seasoned adventurer, the dedicated, passionate and knowledgeable team members are a welcome addition to our voyages.
 Our crew on Antarctica voyages are highly-trained and experienced.
 While many are geologists, biologists, glaciologists, photographers or historians, they all love to share their stories of adventure.

 Line Overgaard - Norway

-Line started working for Hurtigruten in 2001 as a crew member.
-She worked on several ships on the spectacular Norwegian Coast before joining MS Fram in 2008.
-Line is Norwegian and grew up in the small settlement of Klæbu outside Trondheim.
+Line Overgaard started working as a crew member for Hurtigruten in 2001.
+She worked on several ships on the spectacular Norwegian coast before joining MS Fram in 2008.
+Line is Norwegian.
+She grew up in the small settlement of Klæbu outside Trondheim.
 She uses every chance she gets to travel and has been backpacking in Asia, South America, Australia and Africa.
 Line enjoys outdoor activities like cross-country skiing, kayaking, snowboarding, hiking and her newest passion, climbing.
 Her favourite expeditions have been the 16-day ski expeditions over Spitsbergen's snow-covered glaciers, the 8-day hike on the Arctic Circle Trail in Greenland, and kayaking on the rivers of Nepal.
 She completed the Arctic Nature Guide study program in 2010 in Spitsbergen.

 Jim Mayer - Wales

-Jim has been travelling in the Arctic and Antarctic for the last 20 years.
-His first book, a brand new biography on Ernest Shackleton has been described as “the polar book of the year” by descendent and historian Jonathan Shackleton.
+Jim Mayer loves the wonderful wildlife and challenging weather in the sub Antarctic Islands of the Falklands and South Georgia.
+He has been travelling in the Arctic and Antarctic for the last 20 years.
+His first book, a biography on Ernest Shackleton, has been described as “the polar book of the year” by descendent and historian Jonathan Shackleton.
 Jim gives talks and presentations all over the world.
-His polar travels began as a student on an expedition to catch and ring Barnacle Geese in Svalbard.
-Since then he has led expeditions in Arctic Norway, Iceland, Greenland, Jan Mayen and Svalbard.
-Jim attempted to ski the length of Svalbard from south to north but had to give up when all his food was eaten by polar bears.
-In 2000 he made the mistake of accidentally skiing 560 kilometres across the Greenland Icecap and since then, has completed several long distance ski journeys in Svalbard and Arctic Sweden.
+He has led expeditions in Arctic Norway, Iceland, Greenland, Jan Mayen and Svalbard.
+In 2000 he made the mistake of accidentally skiing 560 kilometres across the Greenland Icecap and since then, he has completed several long distance ski journeys in Svalbard and Arctic Sweden.
 Jim's first visit to Antarctica was to work for the British Antarctic Survey.
-Subsequently, he has led tourists to the Weddell Sea in search of Emperor penguins, along the Antarctic Peninsula and to the Holy Grail sites of Scott and Shackleton’s huts in the Ross Sea.
-Jim loves the wonderful wildlife and challenging weather in the sub Antarctic Islands of the Falklands and South Georgia.
+Subsequently, he has led tourists to the Weddell Sea in search of Emperor penguins, along the Antarctic Peninsula and to the Holy Grail sites of Scott and Shackleton’s huts in the Ross

 Assistant Expedition leaders